 It's known within the industry as the "God Father".
 It was the beginning of what has become a multi-billion dollar industry.
 Even though Pong came first, it was this system that holds the top score in history.

-However, in the early 80s Atari began facing some stiffer competition with the likes of Coleco, Nintendo and Magnavox Odyssey Atari needed a mega hit game in order to squash the competition.
+However, in the early 80s Atari began facing some stiffer competition with the likes of Coleco, Nintendo and Magnavox Odyssey Atari needed a mega-hit game in order to squash the competition.
 Space Invaders would become the first video game blockbuster.
-Today, the games and console are still hugely popular amongst collectors with some even now writing and producing their own games complete with cartridges including the full colour labels and accompanying manual.
+Today, the games and console are still hugely popular amongst collectors with some even now writing and producing their own games complete with cartridges including the full color labels and accompanying manual.